kalexandriabond/loki_1/mr_config.md

 At the end of the session, ask Scott if everything needs to be shut down.

 **For each session, record the position, orientation, and phase encoding direction.**
+**Make sure that the mouse is on the BOLD screen for trigger detection and response collection.**